 Dodge Charger Review

-- "Vast passenger room, available all-wheel drive, and solid construction make the Dodge Charger a reasonable choice for buyers who need the room of a large car but don't want to give up power or performance in the process." -- Consumer Guide
+- "Vast passenger room, available all-wheel drive, and solid construction make the Dodge Charger a reasonable choice for buyers who need the room of a large car but don't want to give up power or performance in the process." -- Consumer Guide (2013)

 Other Cars to Consider

-Details: 2013 Dodge Charger
+Details: 2014 Dodge Charger

 Next Steps: Dodge Charger

-- Find low financing rates for the Dodge Charger
+- View the best prices for the 2014 Dodge Charger

-- See what others paid for the 2013 Dodge Charger
+- See what others paid for the 2014 Dodge Charger

 - See Affordable Large Cars rankings